-The LT®8640/LT8640-1 step-down regulator features Silent Switcher architecture designed to minimize EMI/EMC emissions while delivering high efficiency at frequencies up to 3MHz.
+The LT®8641 step-down regulator features Silent Switcher architecture designed to minimize EMI/EMC emissions while delivering high efficiency at frequencies up to 3MHz.
 Assembled in a 3mm \times 4mm QFN, the monolithic construction with integrated power switches and inclusion of all necessary circuitry yields a solution with a minimal PCB footprint.
 An ultralow 2.5 μ A quiescent current-with the output in full regulation-enables applications requiring highest efficiency at very small load currents.
-Transient response remains excellent and output voltage ripple is below 10mV{P-P} at any load, from zero to full current.
+Transient response remains excellent and output voltage ripple is below $10mV{P-P}$ at any load, from zero to full current.

-The LT8640/LT8640-1 allows high V{IN} to low V{OUT} conversion at high frequency with a fast minimum top switch on-time of 35ns.
+The LT8641 allows high V{IN} to low V{OUT} conversion at high frequency with a fast minimum top switch on-time of 35ns.
 Operation is safe in overload even with a saturated inductor.

-Essential features are included and easy to use: An opendrain PG pin signals when the output is in regulation.
-The SYNC/MODE pin selects between Burst Mode operation, spread spectrum mode, synchronization to an external clock, and either pulse-skipping (LT8640) or forced continuous mode (LT8640-1).
+Essential features are included and easy to use: An open-drain PG pin signals when the output is in regulation.
+The SYNC/MODE pin selects between Burst Mode, pulse-skipping, or spread spectrum mode, and also allows synchronization to an external clock.
 Soft-start and tracking functionality is accessed via the TR/SS pin.
 An accurate enable threshold can be set using the EN/UV pin and a resistor at the RT pin programs switch frequency.

-\(\mathcal{T}\), LT, LTC, LTM, Linear Technology, the Linear logo, Silent Switcher and Burst Mode are registered trademarks of Linear Technology Corporation.
+T, LTC, LTM, Linear Technology, the Linear logo, Silent Switcher and Burst Mode are registered trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.